IBM/OSSM-federation-zap-config/README.md

 ### OSSM Multi-cluster Federation on two libvirt IPI OCP clusters provisioned on the same host

-1. Run the ./tools/mod-bookinfo-images.sh to update the bookinfo images.
-2. Run ./install-libvirt.sh
+1. Run ./install-libvirt.sh
 	a.
 This script creates mesh1-system,mesh1-bookinfo on cluster1 and mesh2-system,mesh2-bookinfo on cluster2.
 	   Also, creates smcp and smmr in respective mesh1-system and mesh2-system namespaces.
 	b.
 Installs the NodePort services
 	c.
 Opens the appropriate firewalls in the libvirt zone